Post-alive404/spring-mvc-stateful-expression-calculator/README.md

 In case when the expression is set, and it may be evaluated, web app should return `200` status codes and calculated integer value as a response body.\
 In case when the expression may not be calculated due to lack of data, webapp should return `409` status code and reason of this error.

-All calculations must be an integer.
-Webapp must be implemented on the basis of Spring MVC components.